Karen Cator, President and Chief Executive Officer

 "The thing I want to learn next is how to ice skate.
 Or more precisely, how to stop while on ice skates."

 "I retain details in a variety of ways and my learning style varies, depending on the type of information I am receiving.
 One thing I am currently learning more about is early childhood education and the impact it has on development in those critical years."

 "I learn by tinkering.
 When I was 11, I wanted to play computer games but my family couldn’t afford a computer.
 I got a computer assembly book from the library and collected recycled computer parts in my neighborhood until I could build my own."

-Melissa Gedney, Associate, League of Innovative Schools
+Melissa Gedney, Community Manager, League of Innovative Schools

 "I'm taking improv classes right now and it's some of the most fun I've ever had.
 It's all about learning how to identify and develop patterns and characters, and how to build upon what's been handed to you by others."